Microlophus albemarlensis: Interaction with humans

 Lava lizards are present year-round, and they stay active during most of the day.
 They are cold blooded omnivores who mostly prefer to eat plants and insects; they do not interact with humans other than occasionally utilizing their food scraps as a food resource.
-Thus, the Lava lizard is not a threat to humans.
-Their bite is not dangerous; however, they have not been heard of biting a human.
+They have not been known to bite humans, and are generally not a threat to humans.
 Their aggression is mostly towards one another in the form of competition over territory and mating.

 Lava lizards can be kept as pets and are often useful in the study of evolution as it is believed that the 7 species of lava lizard descended from a single common ancestor.
 As pets, they are not in danger as they are fed their typical diet and kept in temperate conditions, which is essential as they are cold blooded organisms.